 It is often confusing to beginners that the same price curve can produce very different candles, depending on platform or charting software.
 This happens especially if an asset is traded around the clock.
 The form of a candle - the relation of open, high, low, and close price - is then determined by the time zone in which the chart is taken, and by the open/close time of the bars.
 The EUR/USD chart above is based on Greenwich Mean Time (GMT, UTC); the same chart in New York time (EST) would display different candles.
 By the convention used by Zorro, all times are UTC and the time stamp associated to a bar is its close time.
 Thus, a 12:00 bar is the bar that ends at 12:00 UTC.

 Zorro's trading is based on ticks, bar periods, and time frames.
 In live trading, a tick is the arrival of a new price quote, which can happen many times per second.
 In the backtest, a tick is the smallest time unit of the historical price data, often 1 minute.
 The strategy script is run at the end of every bar period; it can also have a tick function that runs at every tick.
 Since ticks arrive rarely or not at all during weekends or holidays, and since Zorro allows bar periods down to a millisecond (for HFT simulation), bars can be much shorter than the distance between ticks.
 In such a case, the bar is extended by the multiple of the bar period until it contains at least one tick.
-Bars can also be artificially extended for skipping weekends, holidays, or market closure.
+Bars can be also extended for skipping weekends, holidays, or market closure; this can be determined with BarMode flags.
 The bar duration is always a multiple of the bar period.
 The time stamp associated to a bar is the current time at the end of the bar.
 When one bar ends, the next bar starts; there is no 'gap' between bars, even though the market may be closed during a bar or a part of it.

 Normally, any bar constitutes a candle that is generated from the price quotes during the bar.
 Since many assets are traded in sessions and have no or infrequent price quotes outside market time, out-of-session bars can be either merged to a single candle, or completely ignored.
 For merging them to a single bar, the time frame mechanism can be used.
 For ignoring price quotes outside a trading session, time series can be declared as static and individually shifted and filled.